NREL/PIDG/README.md

 * a directory called **inputfiles**
 * a directory called **outputfiles**

+Note: **PIDG/driver.R** can also be called from the command line, using a format like this: `$ Rscript PIDG/driver.R pidg.dir=EXAMPLE_DIR output.wb.name=EXCELFILE.XLSX`, where argument names are exactly anything listed in the **"PIDG/driver.R parameters"**.
+Thhe file **run_PIDG.R** could also be set up this way, but is currently not in **PIDG/example**.

 ### PIDG/driver.R parameters

-**PIDG/driver.R** can be run either through the command line with the following arguments (in argname=argvalue form) or by running another R script which includes defining the following variables and then sourcing **PIDG/driver.R**.
+**PIDG/driver.R** can be run either through the command line with the following arguments (see previous section) or by running another R script which includes defining the following variables (i.e. **run_PIDG.R**) and then sourcing **PIDG/driver.R**.

 * `pidg.dir`: required. path to directory of the PIDG repo. like any of the following path inputs, this can be an absolute path or, if calling from another script that sets the working directory, a path relative to the working directory
 * `input.params`: required. path to input parameter file.
 * `inputfiles.dir`: optional (required if input parameters file contains pointers to csv files). directory in which all input csv files are stored. paths in the input parameter file will be interpreted as relative to `inputfiles.dir`
-* `inputfiles.db`: optional (required if input parameter file contains SQL queries). list with the following named elements: `drv`, `host`, `dbname`, `user`, `password`, all arguments of RPostgreSQL's function `dbConnect()`. this is used to open a connection to a postgreSQL database
+* `inputfiles.db`: optional (required if input parameter file contains SQL queries). list with the following named elements: `drv`, `host`, `dbname`, `user`, `password`, all arguments of RPostgreSQL's function `dbConnect()`. this is used to open a connection to a postgreSQL database.
+NOTE: capital letters and spaces don't play well in PostgreSQL column names.
+To handle this, PIDG includes a column name converter for data in PostgreSQL.
+When naming columns in PostgreSQL, follow the convention described in the rest of this document but keep everything lowercase.
+Instead of a space, use a single underscore, and instead of an underscore, use two underscores. *Note:* some PLEXOS property names are not consistently capitalized.
+If you are using any of those in a database other than VoLL and VoRS, you may need to edit the function `fix_db_colnames()` in **functions.R**.
 * `outputfiles.dir`: optional. directory where the output workbook and data check outputs will be saved. if does not exist, will be set to directory where `input.params` lives
 * `output.wb.name`: optional. name (including ".xlsx") of workbook to be saved. if not set, workbook will automatically be saved as "pidg\_export\_[*current\_datetime*].xlsx"
 * `export.db`: optional. logical, setting whether Excel workbook will be saved. setting this to `FALSE` can be useful for testing if the stage of writing the Excel file takes a while. if not set, will be set to `TRUE`